-- To review weekly attendance. - To monitor Persistent Absence. - To support the Head of Year with attendance issues, particularly for students on the Red intervention list. - To liaise with Heads of Year and Student Services Manager regarding student attendance. - To ensure appropriate action is taken to address attendance.
+- To have an overview of attendance in each year group as part of line management of Heads of Year - To monitor Persistent Absence. - To support the Head of Year with attendance issues, particularly for students on the Red intervention list. - To liaise with Heads of Year and Attendance Manager regarding student attendance. - To ensure appropriate action is taken to address attendance. - To attend any necessary legal meetings with regards to attendance.